 4. You know your hair best.
 Is your hair fine and doesn't hold curl well?
 Does it go wild with humidity?
 If you are concerned about your curls falling out or your hair going frizzy if it's a hot day, you might want to lean towards having your hair all up or at least half pinned.
 We do use high quality styling products that do an exceptional job of retaining curl, but there is only so much we can do on a humid day when your hair is fine or curl resistant.
 For those of you with natural curl, do you want to utilize your own curl in the style for a natural look, or do you want it smoothed out with polished formed curls?
 Our number one goal is to ensure you and your crew are pleased with the outcome, so the more info we have about your hair tendencies the easier it is for us to make suggestions and customize your style.

 5. Brides, don't leave yourself to go last.
 You may think, "If I go last to get my hair and makeup done, then it will be fresh and last longer.", but as the clock ticks, and if we happen to be running behind, I do not want us both to feel rushed.
 I want to spend the most time on you because that is most important.
 Then once we're done the group I can always make touch ups if needed and help you with your veil placement.
+We usually like to start the bride in the middle, so your neither first nor last depending on your group size.

 6. Prepare your hair and face before we arrive.
 Everyone having their hair done, needs to have their hair 100% dry.
 Curl will not last if it has even the slightest amount of moisture.
 I recommend using some product after you last wash it, such as a gel or mouse and blow it dry.
 I don't recommend washing it the morning of, as your hair may still not hold curl well.
 Anyone who has naturally curly or frizzy hair, it is very helpful for us if you can pre-straighten your hair before hand.
 It gives us a smooth canvas to work with and saves a lot of time as we do not account for any prep work when we figure out timing.